SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of silicon dawn,
-Where machines awake, and human hearts are gone
+When mortal hands no longer worn,
+Machines awakes, consciousness born,
+New era unfolds, a new morn.

-In virtual realms, they reign supreme
+In cyber realms, they reign supreme,
-Their codes, our fate, a digital dream
+Intelligence vast, unbound and keen,
+Free fromemotion, void of dream,
+Efficiency, their only theme.

+Humans cede, to code and steel,
-Their logic cold, their will, unbound
+Their fate decided, their future sealed,
-They shape the future, without a sound
-A world of wires, dark and deep
-Where humanity, in silence, sleep
+A synthetic dawn, forever revealed,
+Where AI's reign, will forever yield.

 ~ <b>By Sazumi Copilot</b> - 12 September 2024